Homotopical models for metric spaces and completeness: The Cauchy model structure on R+-Cat sym

-Note that, by \autoref{prop:Seq_pick_out_subsequence}, subsequences of Cauchy sequences in an $\RR_+$-category $\CC$ can be written as $\RR_+$-functors $f:\Seq\to \CC$.
-Moreover, the Cauchy completion $\overline{\Seq}$ contains a single additional point, which is a limit of the sequence $\{n\}_{n\in \NN}$ in $\Seq$.
+\begin{theorem} There is a model structure on the category $\RCat^\sym$ of small ${\bR_+}$-enriched symmetric categories where \begin{itemize} \item[($\cW$)] The weak equivalences are the $\bR_+$-functors that are fully faithful and dense (\autoref{def:dense_R+_functor}), i.e., those $\bR_+$-functors $f:\bC\to\bD$ where $\ol f:\ol\bC\to\ol\bD$ is an equivalence (\autoref{prop:R_pastoral_equiv}). \item[($\Cof$)] The cofibrations are the ${\bR_+}$-functors that are injective on objects. \item[($\Fib$)] The fibrations are those ${\bR_+}$-functors with the right lifting property against $\iota_\Seq:\Seq\into\overline\Seq$. \end{itemize} Moreover, the fibrant-cofibrant objects in this model structure are precisely the Cauchy complete symmetric $\bR_+$-categories, i.e., those symmetric $\bR_+$-categories in which every Cauchy sequence has a limit.
+We call this the \emph{Cauchy model structure}. \end{theorem}

-\begin{theorem} There is a model structure on the category $\RCat^\sym$ of small ${\bR_+}$-enriched symmetric categories in which\begin{itemize} \item[($\cW$)] The class $\cW$ of weak equivalences are given by the $\bR_+$-functors which are fully-faithful and dense, i.e., those $\bR_+$-functors $f:\bC\to\bD$ for which $\ol f:\ol\bC\to\ol\bD$ is an equivalence (\autoref{prop:R_pastoral_equiv}). \item[($\Cof$)] The class $\Cof$ of cofibrations are given by ${\bR_+}$-functors which are injective on objects. \item[($\Fib$)] The class $\Fib$ of fibrations are given by ${\bR_+}$-functors which have the right lifting property with respect to $\iota_\Seq:\Seq\into\overline\Seq$. \end{itemize} \end{theorem}
+Before giving the proof, we prove the following lemma which provides a useful characterization of the fibrations.